-The Finnish Natural Heritage Foundation owns 103 conservation areas.
+The Finnish Natural Heritage Foundation owns over 100 conservation areas.
 The first one, the Akanvaara Conservation Area, was acquired in 2000, and since then, we have received several new forests each year to be placed under protection.
 Some of our areas have developed through several different deals, and so we have managed to increase the total area of unspoiled forest.
 This is of vital importance to many endangered species.

 We also acquire the ground where the forest is standing, and we apply for a permanent protection under the Nature Conservation Act for each of our areas.
 As for the everyman’s rights, we have, in general, only allowed people to pick berries and mushrooms in our areas; it is forbidden to touch the vegetation, the animals, or their nests, and it is not allowed to use, for instance, a motor vehicle there.
 Occasionally, the conservation decisions have included a possibility to take certain actions, for instance bank up ditches in order to restore the natural state of the area.